BrendanGass/V_Editor/README.md

 # SunmiNotes
+Hi everyone

-SunmiNotes is a simple Notepad-like program written in Python using Tkinter
+This is my small Notepad-like program written in Python using Tkinter, datetime and keyboard libraries.
+It's called like the korean pop idol Sunmi.